corning-incorporated/citam/README.md

     2d. `cp -r dist/ ../citam/api/static/dash`
     2e. `cd ..`

-Once built, the GUI can be accessed at [http://localhost:8000](http://localhost:8000) after firing the server using, assuming the current directory has the simulation results to visualize.
+Once the GUI is built, and assuming the current directory has the simulation results to visualize, the server can be started using:

 ```
 $citam dash --results .
 ```

+The GUI can then be accessed at [http://localhost:8000](http://localhost:8000) after

 > *Note: CITAM will recursively scan the results directory for simulation results.
 For example, if you start the dashboard with the results directory pointing to the citam source code, it will show sample